Air France: Crew base

 Air France Cité PN, located at Charles de Gaulle Airport, acts as the airline's crew base.
 The building, developed by Valode & Pistre, opened in February 2006.
 The first phase consisted of 33400 sqm of space and 4,300 parking spaces.
 The building is connected to the Air France head office.

 Vaccination centre

-Air France operates the Air France Vaccinations Centre in the 7th arrondissement of Paris.
-The centre distributes vaccines for international travel.
+Until 2022, Air France operated the Air France Vaccinations Center in the 7th arrondissement of Paris.
+The centre distributed vaccines for international travel.
 Since 2001 the centre was the only French vaccination centre certified International Organization for Standardization (ISO) 9001.
-In 2005 the centre moved from the Aérogare des Invalides to its current location.
+In 2005, the centre moved from the Aérogare des Invalides to its current location.
+In late 2022, Air France sold its vaccination centre to Elsan.

 Aérogare des Invalides

 The Aérogare des Invalides in the 7th arrondissement of Paris houses the Agence Air France Invalides and the Air France Museum.
-Until 2005 the building hosted the Air France Vaccinations Centre.
-On 28 August 1959 Air France opened a ticket and information agency in the former air terminal in Invalides, targeting transit passengers and customers from offices and companies in the Invalides area.
+Until 2005, the building hosted the Air France Vaccinations Centre.
+On 28 August 1959, Air France opened a ticket and information agency in the former air terminal in Invalides, targeting transit passengers and customers from offices and companies in the Invalides area.